corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-transactions.md

 ## Overview

+Transactions update the [ledger](key-concepts-ledger.md) by consuming [states](key-concepts-states.md) and creating new ones.
+You can't edit the ledger—the only way to change it is to add new transactions to it.

+A transaction consists of [states](key-concepts-states.md), commands, [attachments](https://docs.r3.com/en/tutorials/corda/4.8/os/supplementary-tutorials/tutorial-attachments.html), and a [time window](key-concepts-time-windows.md).

-Every [state](key-concepts-states.md) on the Corda ledger is *immutable*—it can't be changed.
+Every [state](key-concepts-states.md) is *immutable*—it can't be changed.
 This is called an *UTXO* (unspent transaction output) model.
-Transactions update the ledger by marking zero or more existing ledger states as historic (the *inputs*), and producing zero or more new ledger states (the *outputs*).
-Transactions represent a single link in the state sequences seen in [States](key-concepts-states.md).
+Transactions update the ledger by marking zero or more existing ledger states "historic" (the *inputs*), and producing zero or more new ledger states (the *outputs*).

-Here is an example of an update transaction, with two inputs and two outputs:
+Here is an example of a transaction with two inputs and two outputs:

 {{< figure alt="basic tx" width=80% zoom="/en/images/basic-tx.png" >}}
-A transaction can contain any number of inputs, outputs and references of any type:
+A transaction can contain any number of inputs, outputs and references of any type.
+Transactions can:

-* They can include many different state types (states may represent cash or bonds, for example)
+* Include different types of states representing multiple financial instruments, such as cash or bonds.
-* They can be issuances (have zero inputs) or exits (have zero outputs)
+* *Issue* states, by creating a transaction without inputs.
+These states won't replace any existing states because none are marked "historic".
+* *Exit* states, by creating transactions without outputs.
+This doesn't create any new states to replace existing ones.
-* They can merge or split fungible assets (for example, they may combine a $2 state and a $5 state into a $7 cash state)
+* Merge or split fungible assets.
+For example, they may combine a $2 state and a $5 state into a $7 cash state.

-Transactions are *atomic*; either all of the transaction’s proposed changes are accepted, or none are.
+Transactions are *atomic*.
+Either all of the transaction’s proposed changes are accepted, or none are.

 There are two basic types of transactions:

-* Notary-change transactions (used to change a state’s notary - see [Notaries](key-concepts-notaries.md))
+* Notary-change transactions, to change a state’s [notary](key-concepts-notaries.md).
-* General transactions (used for everything else)
+* General transactions, for everything else.

-## Transaction chains
+## Transaction backchains

-When creating a new transaction, the output states that the transaction proposes do not exist yet, and must therefore be created by the proposer or proposers of the transaction.
-However, the input states already exist as the outputs of previous transactions.
-We therefore include them in the proposed transaction by reference.
+Transaction backchains let a [node](key-concepts-node.md) verify that each input was generated from a valid series of transactions.
+This is called "walking the chain."
+If you need to break this chain (for example, because you want to increase performance by reducing the number of transactions the node has to check, or because you want to keep the previous transactions private) you can [reissue states](reissuing-states.md).

+Backchains are created as *input state references* link together over time.
+Input state references let you use the outputs of previous transactions as the inputs of new transactions.

-These input states references are a combination of:
+Input state references consist of:

-* The hash of the transaction that created the input
+* The [hash](https://www.investopedia.com/terms/h/hash.asp) of the transaction that created the input.
-* The input’s index in the outputs of the previous transaction
+* The input’s index (location in the backchain) in the outputs of the previous transaction.

-This situation can be illustrated as follows:
+You can see how this works in this example transaction:

 {{< figure alt="tx chain" width=80% zoom="/en/images/tx-chain.png" >}}
-These input state references link transactions together over time, forming what is known as a *transaction chain*.

-{{< note >}}
-See [Reissuing states](reissuing-states.md) for information about reissuing states with a guaranteed state replacement, which allows you to break transaction backchains.
-{{< /note >}}

-## Committing transactions
+## Committing transactions to the ledger

-Initially, a transaction is just a **proposal** to update the ledger.
+Initially, a transaction is just a proposal to update the ledger.
 It represents the future state of the ledger that is desired by the transaction builders:

 {{< figure alt="uncommitted tx" width=80% zoom="/en/images/uncommitted_tx.png" >}}